…what duty more pressing than…[the education of our youth in the science of government]?”

 First Battle of the American Revolution

 The significance of this battle is presented through linked lesson plans in Social Studies, Language Arts, Math, Music, Art, P E, and Science.
-In Social Studies students listen to Battle Road audio program, and as they do, their imaginations take them into the unfolding events.

 In Social Studies, students listen to “Battle Road,” an audio program, and as they do, their imaginations take them into the unfolding events.